Korevaar-Schoen-Sobolev spaces and critical exponents in metric measure spaces: Korevaar-Schoen-Sobolev spaces and heat kernels

 The quantity

 seems to be of significance.
 In the theory of Korevaar-Schoen-Sobolev spaces, it is the infimum of the exponent $p$ for which the space $KS^{\alpha_p ,p}(X)$ can be embedded into the space of continuous functions by using Theorem \ref{T:Morrey_local}; For instance, for the Vicsek set or the Sierpi\'nski gasket, the previous results show that $\delta=1$.
-From Lemma 4.10 in \cite{gao2023heat}, one also has $\delta=1$ for more general nested fractals (because $p\to p\alpha_p$ is non decreasing and $\alpha_1=d_h$).
+Actually, from Lemma 4.10 in \cite{gao2023heat}, for every nested fractals one has $p \alpha_p >d_h$ for every $p>1$.
+Therefore one also has $\delta=1$ for every nested fractals.
 A similar exponent appears in Kigami's work \cite{Kigami} where it is conjectured to be equal to the Ahlfors regular conformal dimension of the space.
+Kigami's conjecture was recently proved in \cite{CCK}.
 It is natural to make the same conjecture in our setting.

 Fabrice Baudoin: \url{fbaudoin@math.au.dk}\\ Department of Mathematics, Aarhus University